What's on this page . . .

 Accordion Orchestra; The Serious Performer (Douglas Ward); Learning the accordion – a work in progress; Using the Accordion for Vocal Accompaniment (Jack Emblow); Tales & Trivia; The London

 Both books are A4 sized high quality hardbacks, and each has well over 300 colour photographs.
-Each book costs £15 + £3p/p, from me.
-(Overseas prices including p/p are: EU – 24 Euro, USA - $31); cheques or postal orders payable to Rob Howard.
-Paypal is an option.
+Each book costs £15 + p/p, from me.
+Payment by cheque, postal order, Paypal or bank transfer to Rob Howard.
 For further info give me a call on (0161) 480 8858 or email me for full details at robaccord5@hotmail.com.

 CD - David Vernon ‘On the Level’